DreierF/dropbox-sdk-java/ReadMe.md

-# Dropbox Core SDK for Java 6+
+# Inofficial Android client library for the Dropbox API.

-A Java library to access [Dropbox's HTTP-based Core API v2](https://www.dropbox.com/developers/documentation/http/documentation).
+An android library to access [Dropbox's HTTP-based Core API v2](https://www.dropbox.com/developers/documentation/http/documentation).
 This SDK also supports the older [Core API v1](https://www.dropbox.com/developers-v1/core/docs), but that support will be removed at some point.

+This is a fork of the official Dropbox Java API, with the aim to reduce the method count of the library.
+Currently it has been shrinked to 5789 methods.
+This has been _removed_:
+  * Team features
+  * Sharing features
+  * Google App Engine support
+  * OkHttp support (OkHttp3 support is still included)
+  * OSGi

+Further changes:
+  * Adopted to the standard library layout
+  * Included consumer proguard file
+  * Changed language level to Java 7

 License: [MIT](License.txt)